-The firm enters into various derivative contracts that meet the definition of a guarantee under FIN No. 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others."
-Such derivative contracts include credit default and total return swaps, written equity put options, written currency contracts and interest rate caps, floors and swaptions.
-FIN No. 45 does not require disclosures about derivative contracts if such contracts may be cash settled and the firm has no basis to conclude it is probable that the counterparties held, at inception, the underlying instruments related to the derivative contracts.
-The firm has concluded that these conditions have been met for certain large, internationally active commercial and investment bank end users and certain other users.
+The firm enters into various derivative contracts that meet the definition of a guarantee under FIN 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others," as amended by FSP No. FAS 133-1 and FIN 45-4.

+FIN 45 does not require disclosures about derivative contracts if such contracts may be cash settled and the firm has no basis to conclude it is probable that the counterparties held, at inception, the underlying instruments related to the derivative contracts.
+The firm has concluded that these conditions have been met for certain large, internationally active commercial and investment bank counterparties and certain other counterparties.
 Accordingly, the firm has not included such contracts in the table below.